-Here are top 5 reasons that your teeth might be causing problem for you.
+Here are the top 5 reasons that your teeth might be causing a problem for you.

 Braces, retainers and other dental alignment are common reasons for oral discomfort and toothache.
-Pain is fairly noticeable after adjustment, which either tighten or move teeth but such pain is usually subsides after few days.
+Pain is fairly noticeable after adjustment, which either tightens or moves teeth but such pain usually subsides after a few days.
 If pain becomes unbearable, immediately book an appointment online or discuss it with your nearby dentist.

 Impacted Wisdom Teeth